 Also, USEMs typically do not count toward major requirements.
 If you are thinking of majoring in political science, for example, it is best not to select a political science USEM.
 You would still need to take ten more political science courses to complete the political science major in addition to the USEM.

 For assistance with choosing the correct math course, see the Mathematics Requirements page.

 I intend to pursue a life science or pre-health major and received AP credit for MATH 10550.
 Can I take MATH 10360 or do I have to take MATH 10560?

 Yes, you can take MATH 10360 if you have credit for MATH 10550.
 See the Calculus Courses page for an explanation of the various levels of calculus offered at Notre Dame.

 I took an AP or IB exam in calculus during my senior year but don’t have my score yet.
-What math course should I select on my Course Preference Form?
+What math course should I plan to take?

 I received a 5 on my Calculus BC exam.
 Should I take Honors Calculus?

 The Honors Calculus course is required of Honors Math majors but is open to mathematically inclined students of all majors.
 The course emphasizes the “why” of mathematics as well as the “how”.
 If you are a mathematically inclined student interested in mathematical reasoning and proofs, you can consider MATH 10850 (and not use your AP or IB credit).